Skip to main content.

 Professional Background

 Dr. Schwasinger-Schmidt continues to pursue her research endeavors in General Internal Medicine as a member of the faculty and is actively engaged in the promotion of student and resident research projects through mentorship.
-As the Director for the Center for Clinical Research at the University of Kansas School of Medicine-Wichita, Dr. Schwasinger-Schmidt and is actively engaged in clinical trials in the areas of Psychiatry, Neurology, Infectious Diseases, Vaccine Development, and General Internal Medicine.
+Dr. Schwasinger-Schmidt is actively engaged in clinical trials research in the areas of Psychiatry, Neurology, Infectious Diseases, Vaccine Development, and General Internal Medicine.

 Education and Training